India’s plan to fragment the vaccine market across the states is mind-bogglingly bad economics

 Second, a trope that refuses to die: free market procurement and market prices will increase vaccine supplies.
 Any economic textbook will tell you that an increase in price is likely to lead to an increase in supply.
 But equally, that same textbook should also tell you about the elasticity of supply: the percentage change in quantity supplied given a percentage change in price.

 And for the short term – that is, for the next six months or so – an increase in the price will not lead to a commensurate increase in supply in the global market for vaccines.
-We only have to look at the scarcity of hospital beds, oxygen and essential drugs to treat covid to know that the free market in this case is really a “black market”.
+We only have to look at the scarcity of hospital beds, oxygen and essential drugs to treat Covid-19 to know that the free market in this case is really a “black market”.

 As Thomas Abraham points out on the India Forum, global vaccine supplies are extremely tight, and whatever production does materialise over the next three months is already spoken for – in fact, as both the UK and the EU will tell you, it seems to be spoken for twice over.